hetznercloud/cli/docs/reference/manual/hcloud_zone_set-records.md

     "comment": "My other server at Hetzner Cloud."
   }
 ]

-Experimental: DNS API is in beta, breaking changes may occur within minor releases.
-See https://docs.hetzner.cloud/changelog#2025-10-07-dns-beta for more details.

 ```
 hcloud zone set-records (--record <value>... | --records-file <file>) <zone> <name> <type>